yejoyce8/HTN-Backend-Challenge-23/README.md

-# Hack the North 2021 Backend Boilerplate
+# Hack the North 2021 Backend Challenge Solution

-This boilerplate contains boilerplate for a REST Express app on Node.
-The current directory is mounted as a volume under `/src/app` so that you do not have to rebuild the image every time (along with `node_modules`).
-Building and running the image will start the Express server on port
-5000.

-Good luck!
+These are the SQLite database tables that have been created in hackers.db: